I Keep Losing Money Trading - What Should I Do? A Tracking-Based Solution

 First: You're Not Alone

-Studies suggest 70-90% of retail traders lose money.
-But that doesn't mean you can't be profitable.
-The difference between consistent losers and profitable traders often comes down to one thing: self-awareness through tracking.
+Studies consistently suggest that 70-90% of retail traders lose money over any meaningful timeframe.
+This statistic isn't meant to discourage you—it's meant to normalize your experience and point toward the solution.
+The difference between consistent losers and profitable traders often comes down to one thing: self-awareness through systematic tracking.

 Why Are You Losing?